alecross89/Relabeling/README.md

 ```
 $ python relabel.py ./image_folder_name/
 ```
-Once you start classifying images, they will be put into empty or not_empty folders (those folders will be created when the program starts if they don't already exist).
+Once you start classifying images, the image IDs will be placed in seperate text files depending on if they were labeled empty or not-empty.

 To mark image as **Empty** - **Left Arrow**